tahoe-lafs/magic-folder/docs/usage.rst

 Magic-Folder is used in two ways.
 To interact with configuration, the ``magic-folder`` command line tool is used.
-For details of this, see the `configuration`_ documentation.
+For details of this, see the section on :ref:`config-file`.
 For additional information see `Magic Folder CLI design`_.

 .. _`Magic Folder CLI design`: ../proposed/magic-folder/user-interface-design